mbtions/Getting-Started-with-Flutter/README.md

 # Getting-Started-with-Flutter

 Before getting started with flutter, we first understand about flutter.
+Flutter is a **Software Development Kit** that is used to build cross-platform applications.
+The first alpha version of Flutter was released in May 2017.

 ## What is Flutter?

-- [Flutter](https://flutter.dev/) is an open-source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
+- [Flutter](https://flutter.dev/) is an **open-source framework** by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
 - Flutter is *not a language*; it is an **SDK**.
-Flutter apps use the Dart programming language for creating an app.
+- Flutter apps use the Dart programming language for creating an app.
-- The first alpha version of Flutter was released in May 2017.